From the pastor, 1998 - 1999

 In spite of all our new surgical techniques and in spite of all our new preventive

 procedures, death still stands there, unmoved, and essentially unchanged.
-It may
+It may have to

 wait just a little longer before we finally surrender to its relentless power, but